-On day 5 of your trip, you will go on a tour to Cayo Zapatillo, where you can try out deep boarding, the new way to snorkel (deep boarding is not available for the deluxe option).
-The tour includes lunch and snorkeling equipment.
+On day 5 of your trip, you will go on a full day tour.
+You can chose of 3 tours of which all include snorkeling and two of them also include deep boarding.
 After a day on and in the water, you can enjoy the evening in Bocastown or at your lodge and then return to San José the next day after breakfast.
 For an additional charge, you can also take a flight to San José, or you could take a flight to Panama City, which is also worth a visit!
 Just ask us and we will be happy to assist you!

 Some hints and recommendations from our experienced travel agents: